sopa301/h4g/README.md

 ## Demo

 A demo is available [here](https://h4g.vercel.app/).
 Note that the first request might take a while to load because the server is waking up.
+To get a quick summary of the project, please check out our [devpost](https://devpost.com/software/big-at-heart-mcdr73?ref_content=my-projects-tab&ref_feature=my_projects).

 ## Description